-We rewatched season one of Ted Lasso in advance of season two coming out next month.
+We rewatched season 1 of Ted Lasso in advance of season 2 coming out next month.
 Among the many wonderful scenes in this marvel of a show, two scenes stuck out this time around.

 One is from episode 7 (“Make Rebecca Great Again”), when the shy groundskeeper Nate gives a (NSFW) pregame speech/roast with Ted’s support:

 The other is from episode 8 (“The Diamond Dogs”), when Ted hustles Rupert in darts:

 Both scenes find their leads emerging from low moments into precarious situations that could have ended in disaster, but instead resulted in satisfying catharsis.
 They work so well because they’re earned, based on the foundation of character development that’s been building throughout the season.